-The bug bounty is limited to the Phantom browser extension available on Chrome, Firefox, Brave and Edge.
+The bug bounty is limited to the Phantom browser extension and the Phantom mobile app available on iOS and Android.
 The Phantom website or other general Phantom infrastructure is not within scope.

 We are limiting the scope of the bounty to bugs that lead to the loss of user funds, which may be due to:

 - The funds being stolen by an attacker through transactions, or leaking of the Secret Recovery Phrase.

 - The funds being frozen or locked within the wallet, and otherwise irrecoverable.